CONSERVATION

 Once you know how much water you are using, you will be able make adjustments to your watering schedule to help conserve.

-Salt Lake Valley has been metering water already and have come up with a good informative website to help consumers understand meters beter.
+Salt Lake Valley has been metering water already and have come up with a good informative website to help consumers understand meters better.

 Follow the link below to find helpful resources regarding your Water Meter and what other communities are doing.